ksurajsingh/ksurajsingh.github.io/Readme.md

 - [ ] when you have a backend - add upvotes / votes [ think about it ]

 ## Socials                         [merge v0.1.3]
+- [ ] add telegram and whatsapp
+- [ ] organise it properly [ I was thinking of using a arrow button which when clicked could pull down a drawer from the og icons and that drawer would contain my profile pics]
 - [ ] social media pfp design + hover effect
 - [ ] socials - wasap, telegram , instagram , x, github, linkedin , webstie
 - [ ] social media logos on my logo -- as my profile
+- [ ] style those icons
 - [ ] also add the same thing somewhere else in the page
 - [ ] most elegant linktree
 - [ ] add hover features like sounds on these socials
+- [ ] attribute the icon authors